rurunosep/ruruflashcards/README.md

 ## Techs and Libraries Used

-The client is made with React, built with Create React App, and styled with [PaperCSS](https://www.getpapercss.com/) for a pleasant, hand-drawn look.
+The client is made with React and TypeScript, built with Create React App, and styled with [PaperCSS](https://www.getpapercss.com/) for a pleasant, hand-drawn look.

 State is managed with the React Context API and basic prop passing.
 (Previously, Redux was used, but it was too heavy-weight for such a simple app.)
 Client settings are stored in local storage.